Generalized gamma approximation with rates for urns, walks and trees: Introduction

 \section{Introduction}

-Generalized gamma distributions arise as limits in a variety of combinatorial settings involving random trees (e.g.~\cite{Janson2006a}, \cite{Meir1978}, and \cite{Panholzer2004}), urns (e.g.~\cite{Janson2006}), and walk (e.g.~\cite{Chung1976}, \cite{Chung1949}, and \cite{Durrett1977}).
+Generalized gamma distributions arise as limits in a variety of combinatorial settings involving random trees [e.g.,~\citet {Janson2006a}, \citet{Meir1978} and \citet {Panholzer2004}], urns [e.g.,~\citet{Janson2006}], and walks [e.g.,~\citet{Chung1976}, \citet{Chung1949} and \citet{Durrett1977}].
 These distributions are those of gamma variables raised to a power and noteworthy examples are the Rayleigh and half-normal distributions.
-We show that for a family of time inhomogeneous generalized P\'olya urn models, nearly the full class of generalized gamma distributions with integer parameters appear as limiting distributions and we provide the rate of convergence to these limits.
+We show that for a family of time inhomogeneous generalized P\'olya urn models, nearly the full class of generalized gamma distributions with integer parameters appear as limiting distributions, and we provide optimal rates of convergence to these limits.
 Apart from some special cases, both the characterizations of the limit distributions and the rates of convergence are new.

-The result for our urn model (Theorem~\ref{thm1} below) follows from a general approximation result (Theorem~\ref{thm2} below) which provides a framework for bounding the distance between a generalized gamma distribution and a distribution of interest.
-This result is derived using Stein's method (see \cite{Ross2011}, \cite{Ross2007} and \cite{Chen2011} for overviews) coupled with characterizing the generalized gamma distributions as unique fixed points of certain distributional transformations.
-Similar approaches to deriving approximation results have found past success for other distributions in many applications: the size bias transformation for Poisson approximation by \cite{Barbour1992}, the zero bias transformation for normal approximation by~\cite{Goldstein1997}, the equilibrium transformation of renewal theory for both exponential and geometric approximation, and an extension to negative binomial approximation by~\cite{Pekoz2011}, \cite{Pekoz2013a}, and \cite{Ross2013}, and a transformation for a class of distributions arising in preferential attachment graphs by \cite{Pekoz2013}. \cite{Luk1994} and \cite{Nourdin2009} developed Stein's method for gamma approximation, though the approaches there are quite different than ours.
-Theorem~\ref{thm2} is a significant generalization and embellishment of this previous work.
+The result for our urn model (Theorem~\ref{thm1} below) follows from a general approximation result (Theorem~\ref{thm4} below) which provides a framework for bounding the distance between a generalized gamma distribution and a distribution of interest.
+This result is derived using Stein's method [see \citet{Ross2011}, \citet{Ross2007} and \citet{Chen2011} for overviews] coupled with characterizing the generalized gamma distributions as unique fixed points of certain distributional transformations.
+Similar approaches to deriving approximation results have found past success for other distributions in many applications: the size-bias transformation for Poisson approximation by \citet {Barbour1992}, the zero-bias transformation for normal approximation by \citeauthor{Goldstein1997} (\citeyear{Goldstein1997,Goldstein2005a}) [and a discrete analog of~\citet {Goldstein2006}], the equilibrium transformation of renewal theory for both exponential and geometric approximation, and an extension to negative binomial approximation by~\citet {Pekoz2011}, \citet{Pekoz2013a} and \citet{Ross2013}, and a transformation for a class of distributions arising in preferential attachment graphs by \citet{Pekoz2013}. \citet{Luk1994} and \citet{Nourdin2009} developed Stein's method for gamma approximation, though the approaches there are quite different from ours.
+Theorem~\ref{thm4} is a significant generalization and embellishment of this previous work.